Advertiser Disclosure

 Card Design

 Both the Mastercard Black card and Amex Platinum card are made with metal.
-According to the Luxury Card website, however, the Mastercard Black card wins the title of the heaviest of the 2 credit cards at a full 22 grams.
-The card also holds 70 patents worldwide for its unique design.
+According to the Luxury Card website, however, the Mastercard Black card wins the title of the heavier of the two credit cards at a full 22 grams.

 The Mastercard Black card comes with a nice introductory 0% APR period for balance transfers.
 If you have high-interest credit cards with balances you wish to pay back over time, the 0% APR period, which begins after card approval and continues for 15 billing cycles, may save you money on interest charges.
-After the period expires, there’s a fee of $5 or 5% of the amount of each transfer, whichever is greater.
+To get the 0% introductory APR, your balance transfer must post to your account within 45 days of account opening.
+There’s a fee of $5 or 5% of the amount of each transfer, whichever is greater.

 Card Requirements

-Both the Mastercard Black card and Amex Platinum card require that the card applicant be 18 years of age or older and have a good to excellent credit score, generally 670 or above, but you are more likely to be approved with a score of 700 or better.
+Both the Mastercard Black card and Amex Platinum card require that the card applicant be 18 or older and have at least a good — though preferably excellent — credit score.
+Those with modest credit scores are less likely to be approved.

-The Mastercard Black card requires that you are a U.S. resident while the Amex Platinum card requires a U.S. address.
+The Mastercard Black card requires that you be a U.S. resident, while the Amex Platinum card requires a U.S. address.
 Both cards require an ITIN or Social Security number.

 Final Thoughts